MadJavaAdvFall2017/mvc-team-challenge-threebeansalad/readme.md

 //TODO update the line below for your team and project.
 # MVC Team Challenge Repository

-### Team Members: Alice Holbrow, Brian Chase, Michael Cholnoski
+### Team Members: Alice Holbrow, Brian Chase, Michael Choinoski

 ### Repository Notes
 1. This repository is structured like your projects repository for class, with one main difference: